Coxhoe Community Safety

 You can raise issues directly with the Police.
 Indeed the Police want you to do so.
 If they know what is going on they can best use their resources to tackle the problem.
 Residents and businesses have a responsibility of reporting any incident of crime or anti-social behaviour to the Police. in cases of non-emergencies you can contact the police on 101 or 0345 6060365.

-The Police can also be accessed through their website.
+The Police can also be accessed through the Durham Constabulary Website.

-Ron Hogg, Durham’s Poice, Crime and Victims Commissioner has published his plan for 2018/20121.
+Durham’s Police, Crime and Victims Commissioner has published his plan for 2019 to 2021.
 The plan sets out his Vision, the outcomes he wishes to achieve, and twelve key priorities which he will focus on over the period to 2021.

 The refreshed plan builds on the foundations of the previous plan, and once again emphasises the role of the PCVC in holding the Constabulary to account.